horovod/horovod/README.md

 ## mpi4py

-Horovod supports mixing and matching Horovod collectives with other MPI libraries, such as [mpi4py](mpi4py.scipy.org), provided that MPI was built with multi-threading support.
+Horovod supports mixing and matching Horovod collectives with other MPI libraries, such as [mpi4py](mpi4py.scipy.org), provided that the MPI was built with multi-threading support.

-You can check for MPI multi-threading support by querying `hvd.mpi_threads_supported()` function.
+You can check for MPI multi-threading support by querying the `hvd.mpi_threads_supported()` function.

 **Note**: Make sure that MPI library will **NOT** re-initialize MPI.
 For example: